Where are you located?

 Unfortunately a lot of breeders/sellers says that have teacups available but in real, puppies will be a regular size yorkie.
 We are proud to have a really accurate estimate size for our yorkies based in years of experience.
 99% of our teacups kept as estimated.
 Be extra careful when searching for a teacup since it is very rare.
 Keep in mind that a yorkshire terrier (teacup size) 8 weeks old usually has only 1.4 pounds or less and of course eating well and healthy.

-And about the colors?
+And what about the yorkie colors?

-AKC (American Kennel Club) recognize those colors for Yorkshire Terrier: Black &Tan / Blue & Gold / Blue & Tan / Black & Gold.
+AKC (American Kennel Club) recogize those colors for Yorkshire Terrier: Black &Tan / Blue & Gold / Blue & Tan / Black & Gold.
 All standard, purebred Yorkie puppies are born with black and tan coats, colors change as they growing and this can take 1-3 years to reach their real color.

 How many years do they live?